 After this jarring experience, I doubt I’ll return to Uncle John’s Barbecue more than four times per month.
 We saw flashes of brilliance, but far too much unevenness in the execution, packaging, and organization to make dining in Gurnee after taking out from 69th street and MLK reasonable.
 Far worse, though was what I think of as structural problems in communication between FOS and BOS.
 Mack seems to be in a cocoon of smoky smoke, and not to his advantage.

-This was to be a special diner that involved a national evaluation of barbecue places on the South Side, and we had corresponded with the cashregisterwoman in advance, asking about their prices and policies, and introducing her verbally to the friends I’d be bringing.
+This was to be a special dinner that involved a national evaluation of barbecue places on the South Side, and we had corresponded with the cashregisterwoman in advance, asking about their prices and policies, and introducing her verbally to the friends I’d be bringing.
 We expected grand slams in every pan, and were disappointed at the doubles off the wall, especially given who we were.